NazarenoTognoli/NazarenoTognoli/README.md

 - I'm constantly learning new things and working hard to improve a broad range of skills
 - I am deeply committed to enhancing my skills both as a programmer and as an individual, encompassing a diverse range of knowledge beyond just software development.
 ## My technology stack, for those interested, includes:
-- HTML, CSS, Javascript
+- HTML / CSS / Javascript
-- Node and Express
+- Node / Express
-- SQL / MySQL / ORM Sequelize
+- SQL / MySQL / Sequelize ORM
-- MongoDB / Mongoose
+- MongoDB / Mongoose ORM
-- React
-- Webpack and its common dependencies
+- React / Webpack and its common dependencies